Disruptors: The retail challenge

 “Using AI to improve the retail experience and identify patterns will give companies a strong advantage moving forward.
 If a retailer can leverage chatbots and AI to understand context and intent in a way that pleases consumers, that will differentiate them moving forward.”

 Market Logic’s Chief AI Officer Martin Rückert then explained how retailers can leverage AI technology for faster speed to insight, with insights platforms that bring all their research and data together to stay abreast of change.
 As he says, “What the human brain has problems with is connecting dots of fast-flying knowledge: so everything that is new and you haven’t absorbed, your brain has problems predicting what the result or logical outcome of that knowledge will be.”
 Therefore, machines can help us to connect the dots and see the patterns between insights.

 Insights can be filtered by consumer category, and the platform can search through videos in multiple languages.
 A cognitive dossier synthesizes answers to questions on topics like barriers, drivers, and trends.
 He shared a live software demo to show how AI gathers answers to merchandiser questions from primary research, secondary sources, and spreadsheet data, as well as social media newsfeeds and videos.
-You can find out more about our platform and request a demo.

 Innovation and Integration